 Craig Chisholm runs a chicken drop ring in Red Hook, Brooklyn.
 On his breaks from being the Commander in Chief of Anonymous, he can be found in one of his six hammocks.

 Ian Carlos Crawford grew up in southern New Jersey.
 He has had his writing featured in Art Faccia and Quixotica and his photography has been published by The Advocate and Next Magazine.
-He graduated with his MFA in nonfiction writing from New School and currently lives in Astoria, New York.
+He graduated with his MFA in nonfiction writing from New School.
 He is currently working on both a fiction manuscript and a nonfiction one.
-He loves pugs, comic books, To Kill a Mockingbird, and Buffy the Vampire Slayer.
+He loves pugs, comic books, To Kill a Mockingbird, and Buffy the Vampire Slayer and co-hosts the Buffy podcast, Slayerfest 98.

 ASSISTANT POETRY EDITOR